HardisonCo/.github/international/morocco/ma-health/hms-mcp/index.md

 ## Integration Points

-This document outlines how HMS-MCP is integrated with ma_Health systems in Morocco.
+This document outlines how HMS-MCP is integrated with ma-health systems in Morocco.